-Finally, the end-of-plan multiple approach has pros and cons.
+Finally, the end-of-forecast multiple approach has pros and cons.
 The relevance of this approach is notably impaired when the crisis and its recovery period are not sufficiently stabilised at the end of the explicit horizon of the plan (N+2).
 This pre-requisite, in particular, raises questions about the ability to derive from the markets their implicit anticipations in terms of parameters closely related to the crisis, such as its duration or intensity.
-These parameters are likely to be common to all companies from the same sectorThis process is discussed further in the next chapter.
+Nonetheless these parameters are likely to be common to all companies from the same sector.
+This process is discussed further in the next chapter.